-MUS 3113 Biblical Perspective of Music and Worship

-Study of the role of music in worship.
-Theological implications, styles of music, qualifications for worship leadership, and the spiritual dynamics of worship are explored.
+MUS 3113 Biblical Perspective of Music and Worship 3 Hours means of musical literature and listening examples.
+Special Study of the role of music in worship.
+Theological implications, style of music, qualifications for worship leadership, and the spiritual dynamics of worship are explored.